 Alignment of the toe may be straight or mal-aligned

 Difficulty getting into shoes due to pain

 The fifth or little toe is the most common site for digital fractures.
-These fractures usually occur in a spiral oblique manner, meaning the bone br eaks and the break spirals through the proximal phalanx.
+These fractures usually occur in a spiral oblique manner, meaning that the bone breaks and the break spirals through the proximal phalanx.
 Bruising occurs because of a crack in the outer cortex of the bone.
-T his crack leads to bleeding in an enclosed space adjacent to the skin.
+This crack leads to bleeding in an enclosed space adjacent to the skin.
 Fractures also can result from impaction or crushing force.
 Broken toes cannot be differentiated from sprained toes without an x-ray.
-As a general rule toe injuries with significant bruising are fractures.
+As a general rule, toe injuries with significant bruising are fractures.

-Wrapping the fractured toe with Co-Flex (CoBan) with help to stabilize the toe and compress swelling.
+Wrapping the fractured toe with Co-Flex (CoBan) will help to stabilize the toe and compress swelling.
 Co-Flex is used to wrap the toe in a cylindrical manner almost like a little cast.
-In this way the fracture is not only splinted, but swelling also is controlled.
+In this way, the fracture is not only splinted, but swelling is also controlled.
 Co-Flex can be reused so that a little strip can last several days.
-Other splinting alternatives include a toe straightener Toe Loops or buddy splinting with Co-Flex.
-And lastly, fracture shoes also are helpful to allow for ambulation while offering enough room for the fractured toe.
+Other splinting alternatives include a toe straightener, toe loops, or buddy splinting with Co-Flex.
+Lastly, fracture shoes also are helpful to allow for ambulation while offering enough room for the fractured toe.